Holtorf Medical Group

 Both Graves’ and Hashitmoto’s involve problems with the immune system but the difference between these two disorders is how these failings of the immune system impact the thyroid.
 With Graves’, the immune system produces too many thyroid-stimulating immunoglobulins, which then attack the thyroid.
 In patients with Hashimoto’s, the immune system identifies the thyroid as a whole as foreign, leading to antibodies being produced in order to attack and inhibit the thyroid.
 Thus, it is important to note that these disorders are similar, but not the same, which is why their symptoms vary.

-To learn if it is possible to have both Graves’ and Hashimoto’s, click here.
+Learn if it is possible to have both Graves' and Hashitmoto's.

 If you are experiencing symptoms of Graves’ disease or Hashimoto’s thyroiditis and feel you are not getting the help you need, it may be time to find a different doctor and treatment plan.
 Locating an effective and knowledgeable thyroid physician can seem daunting and unending, but there is hope!

 At Holtorf Medical Group, our physicians are trained to provide you with cutting-edge testing and innovative treatments to properly diagnose and treat your condition, optimize your health, and improve your quality of life.
 Contact us today to see how we can help you!

 Holtorf Medical GroupThe Holtorf Medical Group specializes in optimizing quality of life and being medical detectives to uncover the underlying cause of symptoms, rather than just prescribing medications to cover-up the symptoms.
 We are experts in natural, prescription bioidentical hormone replacement and optimization, complex endocrine dysfunction, fibromyalgia, chronic fatigue syndrome and Lyme disease.
 We’ve dedicated our practice to providing you the best in evidenced-based, integrative medicine that’s not only safe and effective, but provides measurable results.